Germany urges US to talk with Iran | DW | 30.08.2019

-German Foreign Minister Heiko Maas on Friday said he wanted to ensure a pledge by US President Donald Trump to diffuse tensions with Iran bears fruit.
+German Foreign Minister Heiko Maas on Friday said he wanted to ensure a pledge by US President Donald Trump to defuse tensions with Iran bears fruit.

 Maas spoke to reporters after brief talks between Germany, France and Britain along with EU foreign affairs chief Federica Mogherini on the sidelines of a EU meeting in Helsinki.